nturley/nigelkot/README.md

 # Events

-Events allow you (the subscriber) to be notified everytime an event is fired (usually by a publisher).
+Events allow you (the subscriber) to be notified every time an event is fired (usually by a publisher).

 This is useful for subscribing to BWAPI events (unit created, unit destroyed, etc), and it's easy to create derived events (myUnitDestroyed, foundEnemyBase)